ray9869s/proj3_draft/README.md

 ---

-## 4. Week 2: 3D Rigid-Body Air-Jet Simulator
+## 5. Week 2: 3D Rigid-Body Air-Jet Simulator

 Week 2 extends the model from 2D point-mass motion to 3D rigid-body motion.

 The object is represented by discrete surface points, allowing the simulator to compute both translational force and rotational torque.

 This simulator is intended as a baseline physical environment before building a reinforcement-learning controller.

 ---

-## 5. Week 2 Coordinate System
+## 5.1 Coordinate System

 The Week 2 coordinate convention is: